 Message to Families ~ August 5, 2020

 On Monday, July 20, the Roadmap to Reopening Plan was shared with the Board of Education.
-Parents have the option of choosing in-person learning with phases that will change depending on the health conditions in the community and in our schools, or 100% virtual learning for their student.
+Parents had the option of choosing in-person learning with phases that could change depending on the health conditions in the community and in our schools, or 100% virtual learning for their student.
 Our goal is to provide high-quality instruction and learning opportunities in a clean and safe environment for students and staff.
 The in-person option includes three different levels that individual schools or the District as a whole may need to move to at any time based on the status of transmission in our community and the guidance from health officials.
 This plan will be updated as necessary and any changes will be communicated to staff and families as quickly as possible.